 How long does it take to rebuild credit from 500 to 700?

-It can take you a year or several years to crack 700 when you have a 500 credit score.
-Negative information like previous bankruptcies remain on your credit report for 6 years, and this can lengthen the time it takes to improve your scores.
+It can take a year or several years to crack 700 when you have a 500 credit score.
+Negative information like previous bankruptcies remains on your credit report for 6 years, which can lengthen the time it takes to improve your scores.

 Can I buy a home with a 500 credit score?